Mosqlimate-project/sprint-template/scores/scores.md

-# Background
-As a result of the challenge, two methods were selected for building the ensemble models.
-The criteria applied was their ability to combine the strengths of different types of models.
-Models were added to the set incrementally, following the score, until no further performance improvements were observed.

 ## Teams and models
 Seven teams participated in the Dengue 2024 Sprint.
 They submitted dengue predictions using a variety of modeling approaches, as presented below: